 - PROMISE Grants (CCRA Section 212): The Promoting Real Opportunities to Maximize Investments and Savings in Education (PROMISE) Grants is a new performance-based program that would replace Leveraging Educational Assistance Partnership Program beginning in award year 2026-2027.
 Institutions could opt into the program, with grants awarded every six years, and must adhere to a maximum price guarantee to completion for each program of study.

-ACE’s analysis of these provisions is supplemented by data released by the committee, which includes projections on financial impacts, institutional accountability, and potential taxpayer savings.
+ACE’s analysis of these provisions is supplemented by data originally released by the committee, which includes projections on financial impacts, institutional accountability, and potential taxpayer savings.
 The two analyses differ primarily due to disparities in the availability of data sources and the assumptions made to fill in missing data.
 The ACE dataset relied on publicly available sources, which lacked critical data elements necessary for a comprehensive assessment.
 This explains the slight discrepancies in ACE's calculations compared to the committee's.